jackyzha0/jackyzha0.github.io/content/thoughts/organizing system.md

 Sensemaking: organizing to derive meaning from experience by fitting new events of observations into what they already know

 Questions to ask
 1. What?
-What is orgnaized, what type of resource or information object?
+What is organized, what type of resource or information object?
 2. Why?
 What are the goals of the system?
 3. How Much?
 How many different organization schemes are used?
 4. When?
 When is the organization of the resource imposed?
 At the creation of the resource?
 5. How, and by whom?
-Who is doing the organizaiton?
+Who is doing the organization?
 Professional indexers?
 Algorithms?
 6. Where?
-Can be abstract ideas like the cloud or physical loike infrastructures and build environments.
+Can be abstract ideas like the cloud or physical like infrastructures and build environments.

 Similar to the questions in the HCI [design requirements](thoughts/design%20requirements.md).
 When designing an organizing system, it is important to consider domain, scope, and scale.